YouMusic/YouMusicApi/README.md

 **YouMusic API Beschreibung**
 ----
-  This is the API call which is used to stream the audio data of a video from youtube.
+  This is the API call which is used to stream the audio data of a video from YouTube.

 * **/stream/_videoid_**